helm/charts/stable/airflow/README.md

     # wait until all tasks are finished before SIGTERM of Pod
     gracefullTermination: true

-  # wait AT MOST 10min for a celery task to finish before SIGKILL of Pod
+  # wait AT MOST 10min for tasks on a worker to finish before SIGKILL
   terminationPeriod: 600

 dags: